mantidproject/mantid/docs/source/algorithms/LoadSANS1MLZ-v1.rst

 The loader reads out the detector positions from the instrument definition file (`IDF <https://docs.mantidproject.org/nightly/concepts/InstrumentDefinitionFile.html>`_) and places the detectors accordingly.
-The `instrument view window <https://www.mantidproject.org/Instrument_View>`_ can be activated by right clicking on the loaded workspace and selecting the "Show Instrument" option (available only in a :ref:`"vector" <modes>` mode).
+The `Instrument View <https://www.mantidproject.org/Instrument_View>`_ window can be activated by right clicking on the loaded workspace and selecting the "Show Instrument" option (available only in a :ref:`"vector" <modes>` mode).